ddvk/rmfakecloud/README.md

 # rmfakecloud

-rmfakecloud is fake of the cloud sync the remarkable tablet is using, in case you want to sync/backup your files and have full control of the hosting/storage environment and don't trust Google/.
+rmfakecloud is fake of the cloud sync the remarkable tablet is using, in case you want to sync/backup your files and have full control of the hosting/storage environment and don't trust Google.

 # Status
 early prototype (sync and notifications work). no security and a lot of quick and dirty hacks.